w9w/JSA/README.md

 Somdev Sangwan @s0md3v for https://github.com/s0md3v/Arjun (I needed to fork it for automation ease).

  ̶I̶n̶t̶e̶n̶d̶e̶d̶ ̶f̶e̶a̶t̶u̶r̶e̶s̶ knwon bugs:
- - absolute path could be incorrect;
+ - Absolute paths could be incorrect in some cases;
- - Arjun doesn't have good calibration and can return as much parameters as you have in the wordlist.
+ - Arjun doesn't have good calibration and can return as much parameters as you have in the wordlist;
+ - Sometimes the tool thinks that the 2nd/3rd js file is an endpoint and vise versa - I'll try to improve the detection;
+ - If a host reponds for too long, there could be an error - I'll try to suppress this exception in the script;
+ - 3rd party js files identify regarding js file's URL, not the parent host.

 # Ways to contribute